Style-Friendly SNR Sampler for Style-Driven Generation: Method

 Building upon this motivation, we propose to fine-tune diffusion models by biasing the noise level distribution towards higher noise levels (lower log-SNR $\lambda_t$ values) where stylistic features emerge.
 Specifically, we sample log-SNR from a normal distribution:

-with a lowered mean $\mu_{\text{low}}$, thereby focusing the training on the critical noise levels essential for style learning.
-We set the standard deviation $\sigma = 2$ to maintain a balance between concentrating on the critical noise levels and providing sufficient variation in noise levels for effective learning.
+with a lowered mean $\mu_{\text{low}}$, thereby focusing the training on higher noise levels essential for style learning.
+In addition, we choose sufficiently large $\sigma_{\text{large}}$ to cover the wide range of log-SNR values critical for style learning (shaded region in \cref{fig:prob_logsnr}).
+Finally, to map the sampled $\lambda_t$ back to the timestep domain, we compute $t \;=\; 1/(\,1 + \exp(\lambda_t/2)).$

-While timestep shifting in \cref{eq:t_shift} weakly biases the noise level distribution, a Style-friendly SNR sampler allows for a more aggressive emphasis on desired noise levels.
-Setting the mean to $\mu = -6$ concentrates timesteps between 0.8 and 1.0, where style features emerge (\cref{sec:observation}).
-This enables us to support the diffusion model in fine-tuning with a strong focus on styles across various style templates.
+While timestep shifting in \cite{sd3} weakly biases the noise level distribution as in \cref{eq:lambda_shift}, our Style-friendly SNR sampler aggressively targets the high-noise regions critical for capturing style.
+Setting the mean to $\mu_{\text{low}} = -6$ and $\sigma_{\text{large}} \ge 2$ targets the shaded region of \cref{fig:prob_logsnr}, substantially improving style alignment across a variety of reference styles.